LieBtrau/zombocalypse-emcomms/efhw_antenna/readme.md

 The antenna wire is about 20m long, and it loops through a wire which hangs from a window at about 6m above ground.
 Then leading back to a fence where it's fixed with an 8S carabiner.

-The antenna setup resembles more or less an inverted V.  The angle between the antenna wire and the ground is about 30 degrees.
+The antenna setup resembles more or less an inverted V.  The angle between the antenna wire and the ground is about 45°.

 ## VSWR measurement of the perfboard setup